Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Experimental Results

 \subsection{ScNucAdapt Enables Cross-Annotation of Mouse Cortical Cell Types Across scRNA-seq and snRNA-seq}

 We have also included the cross-domain cell type annotation on mouse cortical cell types.
 The experimental settings are identical to those described in the previous sections.

-The experimental results shown in Table \ref{tab4} revealed that the cross-annotation from scRNA-seq to snRNA-seq, ScNucAdapt, achieves an accuracy score of 99.78, which performed better than SingleCellNet, ScMap, and scAdapt.
-On the cross-annotation from snRNA-seq to ScRNA-seq, ScNucAdapt, ScAdapt, and SingleCellNet achieved an accuracy of 100.00, while ScMap achieved 99.13.
+The experimental results shown in Table \ref{tab4} and supplementary S3 Table revealed that the cross-annotation from scRNA-seq to snRNA-seq, ScNucAdapt, achieves an accuracy score of 99.78, which performed better than SingleCellNet, ScMap, and scAdapt.
+On the cross-annotation from snRNA-seq to scRNA-seq, ScNucAdapt, ScAdapt, and SingleCellNet achieved an accuracy of 100.00, while ScMap achieved 99.13 (accuracy) and 97.99 (macro-f1).

+As shown in Supplementary S4 Fig, the UMAP embeddings demonstrate successful integration, with cells from both scRNA-seq and snRNA-seq mixing effectively while maintaining clear separation by cell type.